NMSTEC/GT86-FRS-BRZ-EPAS-solution/README.md

 If you are using this information for financial gain, please do me a favor and credit nmstec.ca for it.
 I am doing this purely because theres not many customers actually caring about using BRZ columns as they are overpriced, and I have no problem opensourcing stuff that does not hit my bottom line.

+For a fully functional solution please see https://www.nmstec.ca/product/psc/